kglw-dot-net/phase1/songs/minimum-brain-size.md

 > Himpathetic bro.
 You're weaker than you know.
 > You don't have a say anymore.
 >
-> This is to all the people who have it coming.
+> This is to all of the people who have it coming.
 > A few biccys too many.
 I'm so lonely.
 > It's to all of the people who said they couldn't hack it.
 > Radicalise to minimum brain size.